 Turn of the Century

-In 1900, the overall black population of New Paltz had fallen to fifty-nine, little more than half of what it had been in 1880.
-According to the 1900 census, twenty-five African Americans were living in the Poorhouse, indicating the tough times the black community faced.
+In 1900, the overall black population of New Paltz had fallen to fifty-nine, little more than half of what it had been in 1880, with eleven African Americans living in the County Poor House.
 Six of the African-American families in town were living in the Mulberry-Church-Broadhead neighborhood that the Wynkoop family had done so much to create.
 Jacob was listed as the 70-year-old head of a household that included his brother John, as well as Bette and Maggie Rose, likely the sister and sister-in-law of his late wife Diana.
 Jacob’s granddaughter Emma and her husband Charles, a farm laborer, lived nearby.

 Jacob’s occupation was downgraded in the 1900 census to "farm laborer," a change in occupation he attributed to the failing eyesight he mentioned in a pension statement.
 Despite the setbacks of old age and economic hardship, Jacob continued to be recognized in the community as color bearer and chaplain for the G.A.R, for which he led prayers at Memorial Day gatherings and other events.
 It’s believed he may also have been nominated to run for Town Collector on the Republican ticket (although unsuccessfully).
 Around this time, the New Paltz Independent also wrote appreciatively of the walkway Jacob created from where the flagstones ended farther south on Church Street to his residence, saying “this will prove a convenience to those of our people who wish to take a walk out to see the Patentee Pond [later the site of the first Moriello Pool, now filled in].”